Youri Djorkaeff: Club career

 Djorkaeff announced from the beginning that he would hang-up his boots at the end of 2006 season, and played for the re-branded New York Red Bulls.
 On 1 July 2006, he was spotted in the crowd with French fans at the FIFA World Cup quarter-final match between France and Brazil after telling Red Bulls officials he left the club to attend to "an unexpected, serious family matter in France."
 Upon his return, he revealed that the purpose of his departure was to be with his sick mother and downplayed watching the World Cup match.

 He retired from professional football on 29 October 2006.

 International career

 Djorkaeff accumulated 82 caps and scored 28 goals for France at senior level between 1993 and 2002.
 Other than the two major tournaments he won with the national side – the 1998 FIFA World Cup and UEFA Euro 2000 – Djorkaeff also played for his country in UEFA Euro 1996 and the 2002 FIFA World Cup.
-In the 1998 FIFA World Cup Final in Paris, he set-up Zinedine Zidane's second goal from a corner in an eventual 3–0 victory over defending champions Brazil.
+In the 1998 FIFA World Cup Final in Paris, he set-up Zinedine Zidane's second goal from a corner in an eventual 3–0 victory over defending champions Brazil against his close friend and club teammate Ronaldo.